Birmingham-and-Solihull-ICS/BSol.mapR/README.md

 You can run this code by either highlighting the code and clicking `Run` or by pressing `Ctrl` + `Alt` + `R`.

-`GP-mapper` will automatically download any missing prerequisite libraries so this may take a few minutes the first time running it on your machine.
+`BSol-mapR` will automatically download any missing prerequisite libraries so this may take a few minutes the first time running it on your machine.